-1.5.1 NPDES Phase II stormwater (MS4) permit
+1.6.1 NPDES Phase II stormwater (MS4) permit

-Six municipalities and a number of unincorporated but "urbanized areas" of San Luis Obispo County are subject to the National Pollutant Discharge Elimination System (NPDES) Phase II Small MS4 General Permit (2013-0001-DWQ), with an issue date of February 5, 2013.
+Seven municipalities and a number of unincorporated but "urbanized areas" of San Luis Obispo County are subject to the National Pollutant Discharge Elimination System (NPDES) Phase II Small MS4 General Permit (2013-0001-DWQ), with an issue date of February 5, 2013.
 The affected jurisdictions are:

 - Atascadero

 - Morro Bay

 - Paso Robles

 - Arroyo Grande

+- Grover Beach

 - Pismo Beach

 - City of San Luis Obispo

 The other urbanized areas of the County include Cayucos, Cambria, San Miguel, Lake Nacimiento, Templeton, Woodlands, Shandon, Baywood Los Osos, Santa Margarita, Oceano, Avila Beach, Black Lake, Callendar-Garrett, Los Berros, Los Ranchos, Palo Mesa, Edna Valley, San Luis Obispo fringe, Arroyo Grande fringe, Paso Robles fringe, and Atascadero fringe.
+Cal Poly, Templeton CSD, Los Osos CSD, and the California Men's Colony are Non-Traditional Small MS4's per NPDES Phase II.

-Section E.12.k of the Phase II permit requires permittees in these areas to meet post-construction stormwater management requirements through understanding and application of a watershed-process approach.
+Section E.12.k of the Phase II permit (as updated and superseded by the Central Coast Water Board's Resolution No. R3-2013-0032) requires permittees in these areas to meet post-construction stormwater management requirements through understanding and application of a watershed-process approach.
 As described more fully in Section 3 of this SWRP, the importance of key watershed processes can be inferred from physical attributes of the landscape, and the protection of those processes is achieved through measures that are tailored to those physical attributes.
 The distribution of these key processes across the landscape of the County is represented by "Watershed Management Zones" (WMZs; CCRWQCB 2013), which incorporate both the characteristics of the watershed and the nature of the receiving water(s) that lie down-gradient.
 This SWRP uses the prior mapping of WMZs (Booth et al. 2012, reproduced in Appendix 1-B), adopted by the Central Coast Regional Water Quality Control Board and extended as part of this SWRP to cover all of the County, as the foundation of its analyses and recommendations.
 The proposed actions in later sections of the SWRP are evaluated under that guidance and so should be fully supportive of NPDES permit requirements.

-1.5.2 Total Maximum Daily Loads (TMDLs)
+1.6.2 Total Maximum Daily Loads (TMDLs)

-Within the County, the Central Coast Regional Water Quality Control Board has issued 12 TMDLs (with one in development as of early 2018), with nearly all of them associated with agricultural runoff or natural sources:
+No water quality priorities have been established for the County and so a list by watershed does not exist at this time.
+As the Central Coast Regional Water Quality Control Board develops water quality priorities, this list can be updated.
+Within the County, the Central Coast Regional Water Quality Control Board has issued 15 TMDLs (with one in development as of early 2018); nearly all of them are associated with agricultural runoff or natural sources (Table 1-4):